Measuring frailty in the elderly: an indicator based on a super-classifier: Constructing a super-classifier for frailty representation

 \section{Constructing a super-classifier for frailty representation}

-Key steps in constructing a composite indicator include selecting the variables to be aggregated and the aggregation procedure.
-We propose an innovative and efficient methodology for both using classification models as elementary indicators to predict the probability of occurrence of health adverse events.
+Key steps in constructing a composite indicator are selecting the variables to be \review{included} and the aggregation procedure.
+To tackle both, we propose an innovative and efficient methodology using classification models as elementary indicators to predict the probability of occurrence of health adverse events.
 Specifically, our main contribution lies in the aggregation phase, while for the selection step, we provide a preliminary proposal that can be customised depending on the context of the application.